mrkkrp/markkarpov.com/megaparsec/megaparsec.md

   -> m a               -- ^ Resulting expression parser
 ```

-Let us start with the term parser then.
-It is helpful to think about term as
+Let us start with the term parser.
+It is helpful to think about term as a
-a box that that is to be considered as a indivisible whole by the expression
+box that that is to be considered as a indivisible whole by the expression
 parsing algorithm when it works with things like associativity and
 precedence.
 In our case there are three things that fall into this category:
 variables, integers, and entire expressions in parentheses.
 Using the